Industruino/documentation/indio.md

 # TFTP

 The Industruino D21G topboard offers the possiblity to upload a sketch over Ethernet instead of the usual USB.
 This is accomplished with a special Ethernet/USB hybrid bootloader.
-This is an overview of the procedure, with more details [below](#hardware-switch):
+This is an overview of the procedure, with more details [below]:
 1. Hardware switch on the topboard: make sure the switch 'Eth Boot' is set to the ON position
 2. Network settings in FRAM: store your network configuration in non-volatile memory
 3. Upload a sketch over USB that includes the ```ResetServer``` elements